 Hart, now an emeritus professor, invited Alfieris to join his research team, which studies fertilization in zebrafish.

 “All of a sudden, I found where I wanted to be, and I would be in his lab all the time,” Alfieris says.
 “And it all came out of this course I had taken because I wanted to do dissections.”

 That would not be the last time Alfieris would receive a crucial push from a seemingly chance encounter.
 As a graduate student at Georgetown University, he landed a summer job as a lab tech at the National Institutes of Health.
 One day he impressed and stunned two surgical residents by performing a complex procedure that he had learned simply by observing the residents.

 They told Alfieris he should become a heart surgeon and called his advisor at Georgetown.

-“Here it is many years later and I am back in Nelson Hall, and sitting in this life that I don’t know how it happened to me,” he told students.
+“Here it is many years later and I'm living this life that I don’t know how it happened to me,” he told students.
 “But what I do know is that when I found something I loved, I went at it full blast.”

 “It inspired me to keep going through this process—and medical school is a long process,” says Christie Chang, SAS’ 17, who double majored in genetics and computer science.

 “I personally related to what he was saying, especially about coming from immigrant families,” says Soliman.
 “I moved here two years ago from Dubai, and my parents are Egyptian.
 I’m still figuring out my plans and it was just so inspiring to hear Dr. Alfieris talk about his life in such a down-to-earth way.”